-Back pain is often attributed to the normal effects of aging.
+Back pain is often attributed to the expected effects of aging.
 While it is true that aging tends to weaken the spinal column – the stack of bones (vertebrae) and gel-filled cushions between them – excess weight accelerates the process, triggering a range of spinal disorders:

-Spinal stenosis is a narrowing of the spinal canal that can compress the nerves that travel through the spine.
+- Spinal stenosis is a narrowing of the spinal canal that can compress the nerves that travel through the spine.

 “It isn't always possible to eliminate wear and tear on the back,” says Dr. Liu, “but there are steps you can take to reduce your risk.
-These include general best practices for good health including weight management, regular exercise, and not smoking.”
+These include general best practices for good health, including weight management, regular exercise, and not smoking.”

 - Good nutrition can also help your spine.
-Foods that are high in calcium and vitamin D, such as dairy foods and leafy green vegetables, can help prevent the bones in your spine from becoming thin and brittle.
+Foods high in calcium and vitamin D, such as dairy foods and leafy green vegetables, can help prevent the bones in your spine from becoming thin and brittle.

 - Use proper lifting techniques.
 Do not bend at the waist.
-Bend your knees while keeping your back straight and use your strong leg muscles to help you support the load.
+Bend your knees while keeping your back straight, and use your strong leg muscles to help you support the load.

 - Practice good posture when walking, sitting, standing, and sleeping.
 For example, stand up straight with your shoulders back, abdomen in, and the small of your back flat.
 Sit with your feet flat on the floor or elevated.
-Sleep on a firm mattress and sleep on your side, not your stomach.
+Sleep on a firm mattress and on your side, not your stomach.

 - Do not wear high-heeled shoes.

 “Obesity takes a toll on the spine,” says Dr. Liu, “and as more and more adults are carrying excess weight, we are seeing an increase in spinal disorders, particularly those that cause lower back pain.
-The best remedy is to lose weight but the good practices I've outlined can also improve back health for everyone at any weight.”
+The best remedy is to lose weight, but the good practices I've outlined can also improve back health for everyone at any weight.”